 2009 has been an extremely remarkable year for me.
 It was not a great start in the first two months.
 I was still broke and depressed.

 To be able to get a small amount of money to live on from the government, Centrelink sent me to a job search training session for a few weeks.
 It was supposed to be empowering, but instead, it was painful to attend it.
 I kept asking myself why I was in a room full of desperate people.
-It must have been the punishment from my fucked-up life.
+It must have been the punishment for my fucked-up life.
 I did not know where I belonged.

-And it went downslope to the bottom before I was able to climb up from the hole.
+And it went downslope to the bottom before I could climb up from the hole.
 One day while I was walking home with disappointment, despair and hopelessness, there was nothing that I could see that the situation would be any better.
 I was sick and tired of the world and myself and there was nothing I could do.
 I could not deny that there was a thought to end it all.

-Even though I had a couple of photographic projects with me, I found it was difficult for me to pursue in the medium.
-In fact, I have reached the photographic goals with these two projects.
+Even though I had a couple of photographic projects with me, I found it difficult for me to pursue the medium.
+In fact, I have reached my photographic goals with these two projects.
 One was a slideshow exhibition Metropolitan Skin, which was pretty much the summary of my photography subjects: street candid, urban landscape and Sydney’s diversity.
 And I snapped Mardi Gras in the full circle from the float construction to the aftermath.

-Unless I could effort to upgrade the camera kit or find the right way to earn from it, the camera phone is the preferred device to shoot still images these days.
+Unless I could afford to upgrade the camera kit or find the right way to earn from it, the camera phone is the preferred device to shoot still images these days.
 It is easier to interact with the world than a DSLR camera.
 Less control but more spontaneity.

 I have been using photographs to create videos anyway but this year it is the moving images and sound that I have been focusing on.
-When the second semester commenced, I started to ambitious projects with rules of constraints.
+When the second semester commenced, I started to do ambitious projects with rules of constraints.
 State of Emergency was made in Making Digital Hologram, playing with eye illusion.
 In the Production Workshop, I designed Transcendence to make an abstract video from a street shot and each element was from that one-minute source clip.
 On the other hand, Blindfold was produced in Sound Construction 2 as a narrative surround sound without dialogue or any visual aid.

-The development of the story, Memory of You | Reflection of Me, was a painful experience when I had to revisit those dark periods of mine, especially, it had just happened to me for the past six months.
+The development of the story, Memory of You | Reflection of Me, was a painful experience when I had to revisit those dark periods of mine, especially, since it had just happened to me for the past six months.
 But I took it as a therapy for myself and hopefully it would help someone else as well.

 I set the par in the project very high: an invisible main character, a cast with a disability, complex post-production with surround sound and DVD production.
 It was a very stressful process since I had to do almost everything by myself and help other productions as well.
-I fell sick in the shooting and crew got the cold from me.
+I fell sick in the shooting and the crew got the cold from me.
 My hard drive went missing since I forgot it on the train after a tiring assessment

 Nevertheless, it paid off with the work I envisioned including excellent comments from many people, a grade as Distinction, and Computers Now for Best Video Award from COFA Annual 09.
 Most of all, I found myself again.